-An intensive field campaign was conducted during pre-monsoon season 2015 in the urban atmosphere of the Kathmandu Valley for studying the influence of the semi-volatile aerosol fraction on physical and optical properties of aerosols.
+An intensive field campaign was conducted during the pre-monsoon season of 2015 in the urban atmosphere of the Kathmandu Valley to study the influence of the semi-volatile aerosol fraction on physical and optical properties of aerosols.
 Ambient air was siphoned through a specific ambient air inlet and then split into two parts.
-The first part connected directly with an ambient air sample while the second set received the air sample through a thermodenuder (TDD).
-The aerosol properties such as aerosol number, size distribution, absorption, and scattering properties were studied using Condensation Particle Counters (CPCs), Scanning Mobility Particle Sizers (SMPSs), Aethalometers (AE33) and Nephelometers, respectively.
-The difference in the fraction of aerosol properties between room temperature and other TDD set temperatures (50°C, 100°C, 150°C, 200°C, 250°C and 300°C) were calculated to study the influence of semi-volatile aerosols fraction on ambient aerosols.
-The evaporated fraction of the semi-volatile aerosols increased with the increase in TDD set temperatures.
-The semi-volatile fraction of aerosol number increased from 16% to 49% of ambient aerosol, while the peak mobility diameter of particles shifted from around 60 nm to 40 nm with the increase in temperature from 50°C to 300°C. However, increase in set TDD temperature had no influence on the effective diameter of the aerosol size distribution.
-Larger aerosol size bins of SMPS had significantly stronger influence (~70%) of temperature increment compared to smaller size bins (~20%).
-The semi-volatile aerosol fraction amplified BC absorption by up to 28% while scattering by the semi-volatile aerosol fraction contributed up to 71% of the total.
+The first part connected directly with an ambient air sample while the second received the air sample through a thermodenuder (TDD).
+The aerosol properties, such as the aerosol number, size distribution, absorption, and scattering, were studied using Condensation Particle Counters (CPCs), Scanning Mobility Particle Sizers (SMPSs), Aethalometers (AE33) and Nephelometers, respectively.
+The differences in the properties of the aerosol fraction at room temperature and other TDD set temperatures (50°C, 100°C, 150°C, 200°C, 250°C, and 300°C) were calculated to study the influence of the semi-volatile aerosol fraction on ambient aerosols.
+The evaporated fraction of the semi-volatile aerosols increased with the TDD set temperature.
+The semi-volatile fraction of the aerosol number increased from 16% to 49% of ambient aerosol, while the peak mobility diameter of particles shifted from around 60 nm to 40 nm as the temperature increased from 50°C to 300°C. However, increasing the TDD set temperature had no influence on the effective diameter of the aerosol size distribution.
+Larger aerosol size bins of the SMPS experienced a significantly stronger influence (~70%) from temperature increments compared to smaller size bins (~20%).
+The semi-volatile aerosol fraction amplified BC absorption by up to 28%, while scattering by the semi-volatile aerosol fraction contributed up to 71% of the total.